thexpency/Apple-App-Store-Analysis-SQL/README.md

 - What is the correlation between the length of descrption and the user ratings.
 - What are the top rated apps for each genre.

+**Note**- All codes can be found on the "SQLite.sql" file

 ### Results
 - Paid apps have higher ratings than free apps
 - Apps with about 10-30 supportd languages have higher ratings.
 - The catalog and finance genre has less ratings.
 - The longer the description of an app, the better the ratings
-- the top rated apps for each genre are business, catalogs, education, entertainment, and finance.
+- The top rated apps for each genre are business, catalogs, education, entertainment, and finance.

 ### Final Recommendations
 - Paid apps generally archieve slightly higher ratings than their free counterparts, as users would pay for apps with higher engagement to perceive more value, which may lead to higher ratings.
 An app developer should consider charging for their app if the app is considered good.